 A Calculated Formula question contains a formula, the variables of which can be set to change for each user.
 The variable range is created by specifying a minimum value and a maximum value for each variable.
 Answer sets are randomly generated using a set of criteria you provide.

-1. From your test canvas, choose Calculated Formula from the drop down menu and click on Add.
+1. From your test canvas, choose Calculated Formula from the Create Question menu.

 2. On each screen and at each stage pay careful attention to the instructions shown.

-3. Enter the question text.
+3. Adding a question title is optional.
+Enter the question text.
 Surround any variables with square brackets, for example, [n].
 The value for this variable will be populated based on the formula we create in the next part.

-Please note that Blackboard currently advise that this question type does not function correctly if the question is craeted with five or more variables.
+Please note that Blackboard currently advise that this question type does not function correctly if the question is created with five or more variables.

 4. Enter the formula used to answer the question.
 Different operations are selectable using the buttons above the text.
 For the variables use the same letters that are enclosed in square brackets in your question text.